pommicket/ted/README.md

 You can integrate any LSP server with ted by setting the `lsp` option in the `[core.<language>]` section of `ted.cfg` to the command which starts the server.
 Some defaults will already be there, and are listed below.
 Make sure you install the LSP(s) you want and put the executables in your PATH (or change the `lsp` variable to include the absolute path if not).
+You can also set configuration options with the `lsp-configuration` option.
+Make sure the configuration you provide is valid JSON.

 ### C/C++